Experiment-selector cross-validated targeted maximum likelihood estimator for hybrid RCT-external data studies: CV-TMLE for Data-Adaptive Experiment Selection

-Next, we examine the asymptotic distribution of the ES-CVTMLE.
-Unlike the CV-TMLE for data-adaptive target parameter estimation developed by \citet{zhengAsymptoticTheoryCrossValidated2010}, the limit distribution of the ES-CVTMLE depends on the amount of bias introduced by a given real-world dataset.
+Next, we examine the asymptotic distribution of ES-CVTMLE.
+Unlike the CV-TMLE for data-adaptive target parameter (DATP) estimation \citep{zhengAsymptoticTheoryCrossValidated2010}, the limit distribution of ES-CVTMLE depends on the amount of bias introduced by a given external dataset.
 The finite sample challenge for selecting an optimal experiment depends on the magnitude of this true bias relative to the standard error of the ATE estimator, which in turn depends on the sample size.
-As noted by \citet{yangElasticIntegrativeAnalysis2020} for their elastic integrative analysis estimator, in order to understand the behavior of a selector in the context of this finite sample estimation challenge, we must understand the behavior of the selector when the bias is not fixed but rather dependent on the sample size.
+Leeb and Potscher \citep{leeb_model_2005} discuss the challenge of estimating the distribution of a DATP that depends on an unknown parameter, even if that parameter may be estimated.
+They show that it is generally impossible to obtain a finite sample estimator of the distribution of such a DATP that converges uniformly to the limit distribution.
+Nonetheless, they assert that ``an asymptotic analysis based on the fiction of a true parameter that depends on sample size provides highly accurate insights into the finite-sample properties of such estimators'' \citep{leeb_model_2005}.
+We adopt this approach (also taken by Yang et al. \citep{yangElasticIntegrativeAnalysis2023} for their elastic integrative analysis estimator), by analyzing the behavior of the selector when the bias is not fixed but rather dependent on the sample size.
 To accomplish this goal, define $P_{0,n}$ as the true data distribution dependent on \textit{n}.
-In order to define the limit distribution, let us also define the following quantities.
+In order to define the limit distribution, Table 2 defines notation for the scaled estimation error for each of the estimated parameters as well as vectors of these scaled estimation errors across experiments and folds.

+We also define the influence curves of the parameters that we will estimate.
+The influence curve for an observation can be thought of as the influence of that observation on the value of the target parameter, and the influence curve evaluated at all observations in a dataset may be used to obtain variance and confidence interval estimates \citep{hampel_influence_1974}.